thhapke/generator-di-pyoperator/README.md

 ## Installation

+### System Management Command-Line Client (vctl)
+The whole interaction works with vctl.
+Please have a look to the [documentation](https://help.sap.com/viewer/0b99871a1d994d2ea89598fe59d16cf9/3.0.latest/en-US/b13e0b4fe2574b3881e3c7ef1ad2a640.html) for downloading the script.

 ### YEOMAN
 Yeoman is a scaffolding tool creating the framework and templates that you need for a quick start.
+The generator is based on YEOMAN and you find more information who to write yeoman generators on [yeoman.io](https://yeoman.io/authoring/).

 1. Installing ```npm```, a JavaScript software registry and package installation tool
     * MacOs: ```brew install node```